Overview of Transplantation

 Treatment is similar to that of cancer in nonimmunosuppressed patients; reduction or interruption of immunosuppression is not usually required for low-grade tumors but is recommended for more aggressive tumors and lymphomas.
 In particular, purine metabolism antagonists (azathioprine, mycophenolate mofetil) are stopped, and tacrolimus is stopped if a lymphoproliferative disorder develops.

 Osteoporosis can develop in patients who are at risk of osteoporosis before transplantation (eg, because of reduced physical activity, use of tobacco and/or alcohol, or a preexisting renal disorder) because immunosuppressants (especially corticosteroids and calcineurin inhibitors) increase bone resorption.
 Although not routine, use of vitamin D, bisphosphonates, or other antiresorptive drugs after transplantation may play a role in prevention.

 Failure to grow, primarily as a consequence of chronic corticosteroid use, is a concern in children.
 Growth failure can be mitigated by tapering corticosteroids to the minimum dose that does not lead to graft rejection.

-Atherosclerosis can result from hyperlipidemia due to use of CNIs, rapamycins (sirolimus, everolimus), or corticosteroids; it typically occurs in kidney transplant recipients > 15 yr posttransplantation.
+Atherosclerosis can result from hyperlipidemia due to use of calcineurin inhibitors, rapamycins (sirolimus, everolimus), or corticosteroids; it typically occurs in kidney transplant recipients > 15 years posttransplantation.

-Graft vs host disease (GVHD) occurs when donor T cells react against recipient’s self-antigens.
+Graft-vs-host disease (GVHD) occurs when donor T cells react against recipient self-antigens.
 GVHD primarily affects hematopoietic stem cell recipients but may also affect liver and small-bowel transplant recipients.
 It can include inflammatory damage to tissues, especially the liver, intestine, and skin, as well as blood dyscrasia.